KANTO Chiba Sweeping shorelines, world-famous theme parks, and timeless temples

 Chiba is easily accessible via the JR Keiyo Line from Tokyo Station.
 You can also reach Chiba using the JR Sobu Line from various stations in the capital.
 Narita International Airport, Japan’s main international airport, is located in the prefecture.

 The JR Sobu Line travels through several of Tokyo’s main stations, including Shinjuku, Tokyo and Akihabara.
 From Chiba Station, you can access many prefectural sights via the local train network.
-The Keiyo Line, which stretches around the bay, connects Tokyo to Chiba’s main urban attractions such as the Disney resorts and the Makuhari Messe Exhibition Center.
-Buses run directly from Tokyo stations Chiba Station, Soga Station, Tokyo Disney Resort and other areas in Chiba.
+The Keiyo Line, which stretches around the bay, connects Tokyo to Chiba’s main urban attractions such as the Disney resorts and the Makuhari Messe exhibition center.
 You can use the Japan Rail Pass for JR train lines.

 Boshu Round Fans

-Namero is a traditional fishermans dish from the coastal area of southern Chiba.
-A type of tartare, it is a mix of ma...
+Namero is a traditional fisherman's dish from the coastal area of southern Chiba.
+A type of tartare, it is a mix of mackerel and various other freshly caught fish minced together with leeks, ginger and miso.
+It can be eaten on its own or as an accompaniment to a bowl of freshly boiled white rice.

 Visit one of Chiba's many parks to see flowers ranging from peonies to azaleas.
 April's Narita Drum Festival, one of Japan's leading taiko drum events, is a calendar highlight.